zji90/GSCA/README.md

 ## GSCA and Data Package Installation

 Currently GSCA software can be installed via Github (recommended) and Bioconductor.
 Users should have R installed on their computer before installing GSCA.
 R can be downloaded here: http://www.r-project.org/.
-To ensure that GSCA GUI runs stably, users are recommended (but not required) to install Rstudio which is a user interface of R. Rstudio can be downloaded here: http://www.rstudio.com/products/rstudio/download/.

 ### Install Data Packages
 To run GSCA, users should first install at least one of the four data packages in R, which can be done by running the following commands: